 Our management's discussion and analysis of our financial condition and results of operations is based on our financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States.
 The preparation of these financial statements requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenue and expenses and the disclosure of contingent assets and liabilities in our financial statements.
-On an ongoing basis, we evaluate our estimates and judgments, including those related to research and development expense, and stock-based compensation.
+On an ongoing basis, we evaluate our estimates and judgments, including those related to research and development expense, stockbased compensation and fair value of liability classified warrants.
 We base our estimates on historical experience, known trends and events and various other factors that we believe to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.

-During the six months ended June 30, 2017, there were no material changes to our critical accounting policies.
+During the nine months ended September 30, 2017, there were no material changes to our critical accounting policies.
 Our critical accounting policies are described under Management's Discussion and Analysis of Financial Condition and Results of Operations in our Annual Report on Form 10-K for the fiscal year ended December 31, 2016.